Global Head of Editorial

 Outing #2: Game, Set, Music

 Tennis combines skill, fitness, and competition.
-It also presents a great opportunity to socialise outdoors with someone not in your pod.
+It also presents a great opportunity to socialize outdoors with someone not in your pod.
 Now, we know that tennis requires intense focus, but unless you’re a professional player, it’s nice to be reminded that it’s just a game.
-Music can help loosen up the vibes and mellow the competition.
+Music can help loosen the vibes and mellow the competition.

-For your next outing, grab a racket, a tube of balls, and Roam (which, side note, conveniently fits into an empty ball tin), and challenge someone to an outdoor match.
+For your next outing, grab a racket, a canister of balls, and Roam (which, side note, conveniently fits into an empty ball canister), and challenge someone to an outdoor match.
 Choose music that puts everyone on the court at ease.
 This will create an atmosphere of friendly competition, inspiring appreciation for being able to play a game outdoors.
 (Our art director swears by upbeat 80s pop and yacht rock to create the best vibe.)